kiehozero/data-representation-assignment/README.md

 [NHL Stats and Analysis Expert](https://github.com/bloodlinealpha/NHL-Stats-and-Analysis-Expert/blob/main/nhlAPI.json) - this was useful for explaining some of the parameters rather than any actual ideas for the assignment
-[This video](https://www.youtube.com/watch?v=wjo68W2qkqw) helped immensely in pulling the API apart [Upper Deck E-Pack](https://www.upperdeckepack.com/) was my inspiration
+[This video](https://www.youtube.com/watch?v=wjo68W2qkqw) helped immensely in pulling the API apart [Upper Deck E-Pack](https://www.upperdeckepack.com/) was my inspiration W3 Schools'[jQuery tutorial](https://www.w3schools.com/jquery/default.asp) was simply invaluable.
+Javascript is by far my weakest skill in this course, pretty much every mistake I made in writing JS or jQuery code was fixed by a part of that tutorial.

 - mention somewhere that the NHL changed their API without notice in October and sent a wave of panic through the r/hockey sub-reddit listed above, but some of the above docs helped everyone get back on track
+- add the Awaydays mini-project as a reference